gurveerdhindsa/Easy-Edit/README.md

 ![alt text](https://github.com/gurveerdhindsa/SimpleTextEditor/blob/master/Screenshots/Interface.PNG)

-The SimpleTextEditor is a reliable text editor created from scratch using Visual Basic.
+The SimpleTextEditor is a reliable, lightweight text editor created from scratch using Visual Basic.
 Features implemented in this version:
 <li>Document Saving</>
 <li>Document Importing</>
+<li>Printing</>
+<li>Text editing tools</>

+To execute, you may include it as a project within Microsoft Visual Studio, or run the executable.